rijutawagh04/Lending-Club-Loan-Exploratory-Data-Analysis/README.md

 •	mths_since_last_delinq – This field shows the number of months passed by since a person was marked delinquent.
 Here, I made use of another column which is correlated to this column i.e. delinq_2yrs.
 If the value in delinq_2yrs = 0, that means there has been no delinquencies recorded for a person in the last 2 years.
 So, making use of this analysis, I replaced all the empty data of mths_since_last_delinq which has delinq_2yrs as 0, as 24 (resembling 2 years).

 •	mths_since_last_record – This field indicates the number of months passed by since a person had any public record.
 This value is provided by the Lender’s based on the data they have.
 All public record is noted and present in their database.
 Since, the field is left blank means, that a person doesn’t have any public record yet.
 So, I marked it as -1 to show that a person doesn’t have any public record.
 •	annual_inc – Annual income is empty just for 4 records in the data.
 On analyzing I found that all these 4 records don’t have any employer, which means that they don’t earn so we replaced all blanks by 0.
 •	delinq_2yrs – delinq_2yrs column has maximum of 39 and minimum of 0.
 On reading the data, I found that all the empty columns are for people who are not valid and does not meet the credit policy, so I replaced them by the mean.

 •	revol_util – These are the percent values, so I first stripped all the “%” and then replaced it by the mean percentage

 •	delinq_amnt – 99.98% of the data is zero.
 Only negligible records have any other values, so I replaced it by zero
 •	pub_rec_bankruptcies – All the empty rows are the ones which do not meet the credit policy and all are non-verified.
 With only negligible blanks, I replaced it by mean.

 •	tax_liens – These are the same 29 empty records as pub_rec_bankruptcies and so we processed a new column as “derived_tax_liens”.
 •	Interest_rate – Stripped the “%” and converted object datatype to float , so that analysis can be done on top of that
 •       term-replaced missing value with max term period(i.e. 60)
 •       replace missing values for home_ownership with OTHER

-Part 3: Data pre-processing
-Converting ‘issue_d’ to datetime format using pd.to_datetime I am creating new columns in the dataframe to store the below values:
+Part 3: Data pre-processingConverting ‘issue_d’ to datetime format using pd.to_datetime I am creating new columns in the dataframe to store the below values:
 •	Issue month as issue_month
 •	Issue year as issue_year
 Derived Variables:
 I have derived the following variable